What Does an Air Traffic Controller Do?

 How Do I Become an Air Traffic Controller?

-Once you have an overview of what does an air traffic controller do, the next step is to understand how to become air traffic controller.
-The higher education system structure for air traffic control professionals can vary, but the first step involves identifying an air traffic controller degree or similar program that offers the knowledge and skills you need to start a career in your interested position.
+The US higher education system offers a variety of STEM and aviation-related programs that can prepare graduates for roles in this field.
 Consider applying for qualifications offered by the Air Traffic Collegiate Training Initiative program.
 After you complete the program, you will likely be required to take exams and courses at the Federal Aviation Administration (FAA) academy to obtain your license.

 Aviation degrees offer a range of transferable skills that can prepare you for many aviation industry jobs including air traffic control, aeronautical engineering, flight management, and more.
 With rewarding salaries, a challenging work environment, and the chance to build an international career, the field of aviation has many opportunities for you to explore.

-If you need support choosing an aviation degree, a Shorelight advisor can guide you through the process.
-From comparing universities and programs, to understanding what is an air traffic controller and what does an air traffic controller do, Shorelight education counselors offer application assistance and discuss career development plans to give you a clearer idea of where to begin.
+If you need support choosing an aviation degree, a Shorelight advisor can guide you through the process, including identifying your best-fit program, assistance in submitting your application, and discussing career development plans to give you a clearer idea of where to begin.
 Your career in air traffic control is in reach!